kstenerud/concise-text-encoding/cte-specification.md

 A sequential list of objects.
 Lists can contain any mix of any type, including other containers.

+A list is ordered by default unless otherwise understood between parties (for example via a schema), or the user has specified that order doesn't matter.
+Other characteristics (such as non-duplicate data in the case of sets) must be a-priori understood between parties.

 A list begins with an opening square bracket `[`, whitespace separated contents, and finally a closing bracket `]`.

 Note: While this spec allows mixed types in lists, not all languages do.
 Use mixed types with caution.